-The Procurement Rationale Report can also be submitted as part of the planned procurement report or activity update report, as long as the 45-day requirement is met.
+The Procurement Rationale Report Form update report, as long as the 45-day requirement is met.

 The submission of the Procurement Rationale Report does not change the authority of the organization to proceed with the procurement as planned.
 For clarity, once the report is submitted, the procurement can proceed.